Scientific Advisory Board

 Dr. Aimée Gould Shunney, naturopathic physician, has been in private practice since 2001, currently at Santa Cruz Integrative Medicine in Santa Cruz, CA. She blends conventional medical diagnosis and treatment with the use of natural therapeutics like dietary and lifestyle counseling, nutritional supplements, and herbal medicine.
 Dr. Aimée specializes in women’s health, bio-identical hormone balancing, sexual medicine, and functional digestive issues.
 In addition to seeing patients, she has been an educator and medical advisor to various companies in the natural products industry since 2011.

 Tara Thompson is a pharmacist and patient advocate in the field of sexual health.
-She recognized the lack of pharmacist education, as the drug experts, in the field of sexual medicine and knew she could make a difference.
-She created her website, www.thesexualhealthpharmacist.com as well as her Facebook and Instagram pages with the same name, in order to bring education to the public surrounding sexual medicine and the drugs involved in a patient's pathway of care.
-Her passion is treating, counseling, and educating patients and providers alike about men's and women's sexual health conditions ranging from vulvodynia and interstitial cystitis to erectile dysfunction and Peyronie's disease.
-Tara has been a practicing compounding pharmacist for 8 years at Innovation Compounding.
-She is the VP of Clinical Services in the field of sexual medicine, developing and designing pharmaceutical drug combinations for various sexual health conditions.
-She collaborates with providers nationwide who practice sexual medicine.
-She is working toward her sex educator certification through AASECT, which she hopes to complete by 2021.
-She also co-developed an advocacy panel called "justASK!" which hosts different sexual health experts on a monthly basis to encourage patients to ask any questions surrounding sexual health.
+She recognized the lack of pharmacist education, as the drug experts, in the field of sexual medicine and built the website, www.thesexualhealthpharmacist.com in order to bring education to the public surrounding sexual medicine and the drugs involved in a patient's pathway of care.
+Her passion is counseling and educating patients and providers alike about men's and women's sexual health conditions ranging from vulvodynia and interstitial cystitis to erectile dysfunction and Peyronie's disease.
+Tara has been a compounding pharmacist for 9 years at Innovation Compounding.
+She is the VP of Clinical Services and develops and designs pharmaceutical drug combinations for various sexual health conditions.
+Her podcast, justASK!, encourages those to speak out about sexual health conditions.
 She is a supporter of the LGBTQ community and also an advocate of mental health and the fight against sexual trauma and trafficking.
-Tara is currently researching and gathering evidence for drug treatment protocols in the field of transgender medicine.
-As a pharmacist, Tara feels like she brings another element of care to the healthcare team, in terms of drug decisions, strengths, and dosing.
-In her spare time, she loves to cheer on the Atlanta Braves, kayak the Etowah River, and build forts with her kids.
+As a pharmacist, Tara feels like she brings another element of care to the healthcare team, in terms of drug decisions and pharmacotherapy.

 Dr. Jessica Drummond